Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 4. Select a language in the *Language* drop-down list.
 All active languages are displayed in the drop-down list.

-  > [Info] The selected language defines the language from which the value of a multilingual attribute is taken when mapping it to a single language attribute.
+  > [Info] The selected language defines the language from which the value of a multi-language attribute is taken when mapping it to a single language attribute.

 5. Select a channel in the *Channel* drop-down list.
 All active channels are displayed in the drop-down list.